Reduction in cardiovascular events with atorvastatin in 2 532 patients with type 2 diabetes

 Research has shown that the risk of cardiovascular events in individuals with type 2 diabetes can be reduced through the use of atorvastatin.
 Atorvastatin is a medication that belongs to a class of drugs known as statins, which are commonly prescribed to manage cholesterol levels.

-See also Who makes atorvastatin generic
+See also Walmart atorvastatin generic

 Elevated cholesterol levels are a common comorbidity in individuals with type 2 diabetes, and this contributes to their increased risk of cardiovascular events.
 Atorvastatin works by inhibiting an enzyme in the liver that is responsible for producing cholesterol, thereby reducing cholesterol levels in the bloodstream.